 - Additionally, when a user with a corporate device is working remotely and not connected to the organisation’s network, they may be connected to an insecure or untrustworthy internet service provider or local DNS server, thereby opening a potential attack vector.

 For example, a corporate user may be staying at a hotel that offers a WiFi service.
 Many hotels use their own DNS NS to conduct DNS lookups.
 Should the DNS NS belonging to the hotel become (or already be) compromised, threat actors could acquire logs that may identify a device – and therefore individual – that works for your organisation, as well as any insight the threat actor can gather from the name of the LDAP domains themselves.

 We queried Augury, our data analyst’s portal, for internal Passive DNS (PDNS) NXDOMAIN records that occurred during the period of 1100 – 1200 UTC on 21 May 2020, and identified 32,043 distinct LDAP domains belonging to other organisations which were leaked within DNS SRV records.
-Figure 1 shows an example of the results (full domain names have been redacted for security reasons):

 We identified internal domains belonging to a wide-range of organisations across multiple sectors, showing that this issue is not limited in scope.